carlos-jenkins/python-github-webhooks/README.rst

 Setup
 =====

-You can configure what the application does by changing ``config.json``:
+You can configure what the application does by changing copying the sample config file ``config.json.sample`` to ``config.json`` and changing it to your
+needs:

 ::